Jaewon45/domain_gen_IL/README.md

     ```

 ## Datasets
-The codebase supports benchmarking on CMNSIT and some more simulations.
+The codebase supports benchmarking on CMNIST and some more simulations.

 ## Contributing
 We welcome contributions from the community.
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## Results
-We performed experiment on modified version of CMNIST where we design our experimental setup as shown below
+We performed experiments on modified version of CMNIST where we design our experimental setup as shown below

 ![Overview of DGIL](assets/cmnist_setup.png)